Během studia

 František Foret - Mikro- a mezo-fluidická instrumentace pro obohacování biogických vzorků

 Školitel: Ing.
-František Foret, CSc.
+František Foret, DSc.

 FOCUS: Proof of principles of epitachophoresis for biology related samples; design and construction/modification of instrumentation for large volume sample processing.
 The topic is based on entirely new procedures currently in the state of patent application in the USA.